AdguardTeam/tsurlfilter/README.md

      * GetBasicResult returns a rule that should be applied to the web request.
      * Possible outcomes are:
      * returns null -- bypass the request.
-     * returns a whitelist rule -- bypass the request.
+     * returns a allowlist rule -- bypass the request.
      * returns a blocking rule -- block the request.
      *
      * @return basic result rule